France–Germany relations

 France–Germany relations, or Franco-German relations, (Note: Relations franco-allemandes; Deutsch-französische Beziehungen) form a part of the wider politics of the European Union.
-The two countries have a long – and often contentious – relationship stretching back to the Middle Ages.
-After World War II, the two nations have largely reconciled.
+The two countries have a long and often contentious relationship stretching back to the Middle Ages.
+Since the aftermath of World War II, the French Republic and the Federal Republic of Germany have largely reconciled.
 Since the signing of the Treaty of Rome in 1958, they have been among the founders and leading members of the European Communities and later the European Union along with Italy, the Netherlands, Luxembourg and Belgium.

 General relations between the two countries since 1871, according to Ulrich Krotz, have had three grand periods: "hereditary enmity" (down to 1945), "reconciliation" (1945–1963) and since 1963 the "special relationship" embodied in a cooperation called Franco-German Friendship.
 (Note: Amitié franco-allemande; Deutsch-Französische Freundschaft) In the context of the European Union, the cooperation between the two countries is immense and intimate.
 Even though France has, at times, been eurosceptical in outlook, especially under President Charles de Gaulle, Franco-German agreements and cooperations have always been key to furthering the ideals of European integration.

 In recent times, France and Germany are among the most enthusiastic proponents of the further integration of the EU.
 They are sometimes described as the "twin engine" or "core countries" pushing for moves.
-A tram straddling the Franco-German border, across the river Rhine from Strasbourg to Kehl, was inaugurated on 28 April 2017 symbolizing the strength of relations between the two countries.
+A tram straddling the Franco-German border, across the river Rhine from Strasbourg to Kehl, was inaugurated on 28 April 2017 symbolizing the strength of relations between the two countries. and both involved Franco-German proposal on the Balkan region.